jahrim/jahrim.github.io/content/about/_index.md

 description: Jahrim's bio
 ---

-Here is more about my life and personality.
+Here is more about my life and interests.

 ### Bio